kevinmcfarlane/digit-recognizer/README.md

 # Digit Recognizer

-A "from-the-ground-up" implementation of the Kaggle [Digit Recognizer] problem.
+A "from-the-ground-up" implementation of the Kaggle [Digit Recognizer] problem in machine learning.

 This is a Python implementation of the initial hand-coded C# solution provided by Mathias Brandewinder in his book, _[Machine Learning Projects for .NET Developers]_.